Cattle have been an important part of human civilization for thousands of years, providing food, labor, and companionship.

 They were first imported to the United States in 1873 and have since become a popular breed due to their adaptability to different environments and their high-quality meat.

-And the best part is that Red Angus is known for their solid red color and docile temperament.
+The best part is that Red Angus is known for its solid red color and docile temperament.

 They are often used for meat and milk production and have a reputation for producing lean, flavorful meat.